Bamse and the Witch's Daughter

 Bamse and the Witch's Daughter (Bamse och häxans dotter) is a 2016 Swedish-language animated film directed by Christian Ryltenius and Maria Blom from a screenplay by Ida Kjellin and Sofie Forsman, based on the Bamse cartoon franchise by Rune Andréasson.
-A sequel to Bamse and the Thief City (2014), it is the second film in the Bamse film series, and was followed by Bamse And The Thunder Clock (2018 film) (2018).
-An international co-production between Sweden, Hungary, Germany and Taiwan, the film was produced by SF Studios and Tre Vänner, and distributed by Nordic Film.
-It was released on 25 December 2016, and received generally positive reviews from critics, who praised for its animation, character development and anti-capitalist messages, however criticised its screenplay.
+A sequel to Bamse and the City of Thieves (2014), it is the second film in the Bamse film series, and was followed by Bamse and the Thunder Clock (2018).
+An international co-production between Sweden, Hungary, Germany and Taiwan, the film was produced by SF Studios and Tre Vänner, and distributed by Nordisk Film.
+It was released on 25 December 2016, and received generally positive reviews from critics, who praised for its animation, character development and anti-capitalist messages, but criticised its screenplay.